alexeldeib/az-local-pvc/README.md

 # az-local-pvc

-The goal of this project is to enable using NVMe SSDs e.g. on Azure LSv2 VMs with Kubernetes workloads.
+The goal of this project is to enable using NVMe SSDs e.g. on Azure LSv2 VMs with Kubernetes workloads

+The project uses two pods to achieve this:
+- bootstrapper to format and mount disks initially
+- sig-storage-static-local-provisioner to scan local disks and create PVs for them.

 ## Experimental
 Code is new and may change or be removed in future versions.
 Please try it out and provide feedback.
 If it addresses a use-case that is important to you please open an issue to discuss it further.

-The project uses two pods to achieve this:
-- bootstrapper to format and mount disks initially
-- sig-storage-static-local-provisioner to scan local disks and create PVs for them.

-src/main.rs scans for unmounted, unformatted nvme devices.
-It formats and mounts them, handing off control to the provisioner for the lifecycle of drive usage in Kubernetes.

 ## Usage